 In the arms of our proclaimed love this can easily be overcame with a hug, a shared story, or anything emotional connection.
-Thus equating love to the experience and to the person next to us.
+Thus equating love to the experience and to the person sharing the bed with us.

-In the arms of an affair, a one night stand, a situation where we can not connect love to the persona we’re with, this loss does not go away until the next time.
+In the arms of an affair, a one night stand, a situation where we can not connect love to the person we're with, this loss does not go away until the next time.